Judging Others Says A Lot About Who You Are

 'Don't judge choices without understanding the reasons.'Click To Tweet

 Since you cannot stop this altogether, you can take action when you find yourself judging.

 When you hear yourself criticizing someone, take a step back and ask yourself, do I see these traits in myself?
 Do I exhibit the same behaviour?

 What do I know about this person?
 Am I being fair?

 This is what is often called a pattern interrupt, which is a technique to change a particular thought, behavior or situation.

 Remember how it feels to be judged.
-It doesn’t feel good to judge or be judged so try to remember this the next time you are judging or criticizing.
+It doesn’t feel good to judge or be judged.
+Try to remember this the next time you are judging or criticizing.

-We all have a story, and you never know when you might find yourself walking in the very shoes of a person you have judged.
+We all have a story.
+You never know when you might find yourself walking in the very shoes of a person you have judged.